deepakkr35/devops-demo-project/README.md

 - [Project Details](#project-details)

 ## Application Code
-The `Application-Code` directory contains the source code for the Demo Java Web Application.
+The `demo-java-app` directory contains the source code for the Demo Java Web Application.
 Dive into this directory to explore the implementations.

 ## Jenkins Pipeline Code
 In the `ci/Jenkins` directory, you'll find Jenkins pipeline script.
 These scripts automate the CI process, ensuring smooth integration of your application.